KushagraTyagi26/TrueEstate/README.md

 Understanding whether it is **fairly priced, well-connected, suitable for your budget, and better than the alternatives** is considerably harder.

-**TrueEstate** is an ML-powered rental intelligence platform built to solve that problem.
+**TrueEstate** is an ML-powered rental intelligence platform engineered to solve that problem.

 Instead of treating rental valuation as a single prediction task, TrueEstate combines **machine learning, market intelligence, accessibility signals, valuation logic, and recommendation systems** to create a complete decision layer for renters.